gabriel-buzzi/battery-soh-rul-modeling/README.md

 │   │   ├── tables/    <- Data tables for the paper
 │   │   ├── references.bib <- Bibliography
 │   │   └── preamble.tex   <- LaTeX configuration
-│   ├── markdown/      <- Markdown version of paper for documentation │   └── figures/       <- Generated graphics and figures to be used in reporting │
+│   └── figures/       <- Generated graphics and figures to be used in reporting │
 ├── pyproject.toml     <- Project configuration and dependencies (Pixi/Poetry)